Allison Choi Braun on Designing Costumes for Ooze-Filled Body Horror Short 'Zits'

 “We actually got such a kick out of it,” she says of the puss-filled props that were affixed to Harris, the lead actress, which she was tasked with costuming around.

 “I mean, it’s just so funny, right?
-Like, she has all of these bulges on her forehead and there’s pus inside.
-Like, they were functioning.
+She has all of these bulges on her forehead and there’s pus inside.
+They were functioning.
 They were functional.
 So when you pushed, it actually pussed,” she said.

 For that reason, Braun couldn’t get too precious about the costumes for her main character, considering they were just going to end up in “a puddle of puss and blood,” she says.

 “I think we were amused by the realism that the makeup artist was able to actually execute,” she recalled.
 “She was disgusting.
-She’s this beautiful girl, and it’s just so comical that she’s just like, horrifying.
+She’s this beautiful girl, and it’s just so comical that she’s just horrifying.
 And it was just, we just were so amused every time we’re like, Okay, another you know, another growth, another growth, and another zit.
 It was just, and they sat in the chair really close to my costume room.
 So I got to kind of see it live.
 And it was so satisfying.”

 Also Read: Sugar Costume Designer on the Film Noirs That Inspired Colin Farrell’s Look